TurinLatticeFieldTheoryGroup/NambuGotoCNF/README.md

-# NambuGotoFlows
+# Nambu-Goto CNF
 Simple implementation of the Continuous Normalizing Flows used in:

+If this code is useful for your research, please cite us: